lmweber/benchmarking-guidelines/README.md

-# Ten simple rules
+# Essential Guidelines for Method Benchmarking

-Repository containing drafts of our "10 Simple Rules for a Method Benchmarking or Comparison" article.
+Repository containing drafts of our paper "Essential Guidelines for Method Benchmarking".

-Drafts are in RMarkdown format so we can add both text and example figures.